Kimserey/DataExpenses/README.md

 ## Visualize amount spent against day intervals

-Used to see trends with the hypotheses that one will spend less frequently after paying a higher amount.
+_Experiment -_ Used to see trends with the hypotheses that one will spend less frequently after paying a higher amount.

 ![scatter](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/scatter.png)